bbtools-ps/bogdan-bogdanovic-website/src/posts/projects/sr/02-alt-text-generator.md

 ## Generator alt teksta za slike (veštačka inteligencija)

-React application that generates alt tags for images using AI.
+React application that generates alt text for images using AI.
 It integrates with LM Studio to process images and provide accessible alt text descriptions using Google's Gemma-3 model (specifically 'gemma-3-4b-it-qat').